farshadahmadi/LiquidIoT/README.md

 # LiquidIoT Project

-This is the official repository for LiquidIoT Project.
+This is the official repository for LiquidIoT Project (http://lively.cs.tut.fi/LiquidIoT.html).
 LiquidIoT project is a research done in Pervasive Computing laboratory at Tampere Universcity of Technology in collaboration with Nokia Technologies.
+This is

 ## Introduction